flopcat/streamlogin/README.md

 Note that `urlAssignSecret` should be sufficently long, random, and plain text.
 It should be from the range [0-9,A-Z,a-z] and contain more than 16 letters.
 Do not use the example secret above, make your own.
 Mashing the keyboard and removing non-alphanumeric characters should be fine.
+You may also consider visiting [https://www.random.org/strings/] and joining a few strings together.

 Likewise, copy `usersbase.json` to `users.json` and edit as appropriate.
 For example, the following will provide a simple stream link.